Understanding HFO-1234ze and HFA-152a: A Formulato...

 When Either Option Requires Expert Evaluation:

 Many formulation programmes don’t clearly favour one propellant based on these general criteria.
-In such cases, parallel feasibility studies provide the most reliable basis for decision-making.
+In such cases, parallel feasibility studies provide the most reliable decision basis.
 Early-stage solubility screening, preliminary stability assessment, and device compatibility evaluation with both propellants can be completed within 8-12 weeks, providing empirical data to inform strategic decisions.

 i2C’s patented Respitab® technology specifically addresses formulation challenges with both HFO-1234ze and HFA-152a, providing a proven platform for sustainable pMDI development regardless of propellant selection.